PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 orchestration, terminal recovery structure, core, architecture, pass efficiency, and TensorFlow import blocking sequentially.
 Commit and push only;
 do not create or update a pull request.

+## Terminal Hardswish-SE evidence implementation checkpoint

+The terminal call now records `terminal_hardswish_se_tensor_count` and stores the owner's unchanged rewrite dictionary in `_terminal_hardswish_se_stats` together with the exact, clamped net `pruned_unused_tensors` count.
+This makes the owner's unconditional zero-rewrite pruning observable without changing the owner, its compatibility wrapper, or its output counter.

+The staged dictionary is observation-only.
+The preceding split/conv bridge, following late hard-activation cluster, pass policy and order, shared LayoutState, broad phase reconciliation, public behavior, artifacts, and TensorFlow-free direct path are unchanged.

+Focused Hardswish-SE and late hard-activation coverage is `22 passed in 0.74s`.
+The sequential Hardswish-SE, late hard-activation, QKV, split/conv bridge, SINet terminal, Expand/Squeeze, late-layout, constant-fold/cast, core, pass-efficiency, architecture, and TensorFlow-import-blocked gate is `469 passed in 28.37s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, continue backward with the adjacent split/conv bridge owner or the late QKV cluster.
+Characterize raw results and zero-rewrite pruning before extending the staged terminal aggregate.
+Do not guard broad reconciliation until the full interval is accounted for.
+Commit and push only; do not create or update a pull request.